Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 ## Instructor of Record - Kate Lloyd

 Welcome to MART 245: Sound Production & Design
 I am genuinely excited to work with each of you and guide you on your journey through the world of Sound Production & Design.
 This course promises to be an enriching experience, introducing you to the fundamentals and intricacies of sound in media.

+I am looking forward to an exciting and productive semester with all of you!

 <!--